fotahub/fotahub-device-sdk-win32/docs/getting-started/simple.md

 3. Locate the resulting new firmware program in the  `build\win32\debug\bin` folder (using the `Explorer` view).
 Its name is the name of the FotaHub product configured in the `DemoProductInfo.h` file without spaces followed by an `Update` suffix (e.g., `DemoProductUpdate.exe`).

-> &#x1F6C8; You can locate the new firmware program file also in Windows Explorer or copy its path to the clipboard using corresponding Visual Studio Code context menu actions (`Reveal in File Explorer` and `Copy Path`).
+> &#x1F6C8; You can locate the new firmware program file also in Windows Explorer or copy its path to the clipboard by using corresponding context menu actions in Visual Studio Code (`Reveal in File Explorer` and `Copy Path`).
 This can come quite handy in the subsequent steps.

 4. Upload the new firmware program (e.g., `DemoProductUpdate.exe`) as firmware version `1.1` to your FotaHub product as explained [here](../fotahub/upload-firmware.md).